QuiteAFancyEmerald/Holy-Unblocker/README.md

 npm install

-npm start
+npm run start
 ```

-The default place for the proxy when its started is `http://localhost:8080` but you can change it if needed in config.json
+The default place for the proxy when its started is `http://localhost:8080`, but you can change it if needed in `/src/config.json`.

 This website is hosted locally with Ultraviolet and Rammerhead built-in.